Office of the Secretary of Transportation, DOT.

 indicate the status of such actions, and provide detailed information about the status of those reviews or approvals and should demonstrate compliance with any other applicable Federal, State or local requirements, and when such approvals are expected.
 Applicants should provide a website link or other reference to copies of any reviews, approvals, and permits prepared.

 (c) Environmental studies or other documents, preferably through a website link, that describe in detail known project impacts, and possible mitigation for those impacts.

 (d) A description of discussions with the appropriate DOT operating administration field or headquarters office regarding the project's compliance with NEPA and other applicable Federal environmental reviews and approvals.

 (e) A description of public engagement about the project that has occurred, including details on the degree to which public comments and commitments have been integrated into project development and design.

 (2) State and Local Approvals.
 The applicant should demonstrate receipt of State and local approvals on which the project depends, such as State and local environmental and planning approvals and Statewide Transportation Improvement Program (STIP) or (Transportation Improvement Program) TIP funding.
 Additional support from relevant State and local officials is not required; however, an applicant should demonstrate that the project has broad public support.

 (3) Federal Transportation Requirements Affecting State and Local Planning.
-The planning requirements applicable to the relevant operating administration apply to all BUILD Transportation projects,
+The planning requirements applicable to the relevant operating administration apply to all BUILD Transportation grant projects,

-including Start Printed Page 18657intermodal projects located at airport facilities.
+including intermodal projects located at airport facilities.

 Applicants should demonstrate that a project that is required to be included in the relevant State, metropolitan, and local planning documents has been or will be included in such documents.
 If the project is not included in a relevant planning document at the time the application is submitted, the applicant should submit a statement from the appropriate planning agency that actions are underway to include the project in the relevant planning document.